N-fire/nfire_hunting/README.md

 ## Features:
 - Allow the player to hunt animals naturally spawning.
 - Carcass are physically drag/carry.
-- Carcass quality is defined by the type weapon used and have a small chance to be high quality
+- Carcass quality is defined by the type weapon used and if the animal has been headshot

 ### TODO:
 - Clean Animation